Associate Professor

 BIO

-Laurent Mathevet is a Professor of Economics at the European University Institute (EUI).
-He holds a Ph.D. and an M.S. from the California Institute of Technology and a B.S. from the Université of Saint-Etienne (France).
-Before joining the EUI, he was a faculty member at New York University and before that at the University of Texas at Austin.
+Laurent Mathevet is an Associate Professor at Eller College of Management, University of Arizona.
+He earned his Ph.D. from the California Institute of Technology and his B.S. from the Université de Saint-Étienne, France.
+Before joining Eller, he was a faculty member at the European University Institute, New York University, and the University of Texas at Austin.

 His research is in economic theory with a focus on incentive design and incomplete information.
 What started as two separate interests evolved into one: the design of incentives through information or information design.
 In environments where individuals have incomplete information about relevant parameters, information can be used to affect their behavior.
 Instead of the traditional (often monetary) incentive systems based on rewards and punishments, such as contracts, taxes & subsidies, etc., an informational advantage can be used to incentivize certain behaviors.
 Marketing, political campaigns, school grading systems, real-time road navigation advice, and even informal conversations are acts of disclosure often carried out with an intention.
 Information design is the systematic study of how to strategically disclose information under commitment.
 Prof. Mathevet’s research has explored the theoretical foundations of information design, its behavioral implications, and its organizational structure.